telecter/cmd-launcher/README.md

 ## Installation

-To run the launcher, download the binary from the Release section.
+To run the launcher, download the binary from the [Releases](https://github.com/telecter/cmd-launcher/releases) section.

 ### Compiling from Source
 Make sure you have [Go](https://go.dev) installed.